Sections in this article:

 Flame Fractals:

-Utilized in computer graphics, flame fractals (two of my own are shown above) are generated through an algorithm called the “flame algorithm,” creating visually stunning and colorful fractal patterns resembling flames.
-These fractals offer a wide range of shapes and colors, providing fascinating artistic possibilities, including being animated for use in science fiction movies (as I’ve noticed myself).
+Utilized in computer graphics, flame fractals (two of my own are shown above) are generated through an algorithm called the “flame algorithm,” creating visually stunning and colourful fractal patterns resembling flames.
+These fractals offer a wide range of shapes and can be rendered in various colours, providing fascinating artistic possibilities, including being animated for use in science fiction movies (as I’ve noticed myself).

 3D Fractals: